Molex Incorporated (MOLX)

 Michael J. Wherley - Janney Montgomery Scott LLC, Research Division

 Anthony C. Kure - KeyBanc Capital Markets Inc., Research Division

 Previous Statements by MOLX

-Before we turn our attention to the quarterly results, let’s review our Safe Harbor statement, which are slides one and two of the presentation materials.
-During the course of this presentation we will be providing forward looking information and referring to non-GAAP measures.
-Please read carefully the forward looking statement section of our press release, Form 10-K and the related slide presentation for an understanding of the risks and uncertainties associated with forward looking information and the reconciliation of non-GAAP measures to GAAP.
-For your convenience, we have included these materials in our presentation.
-They are also available from our website www.Molex.com in the investor section.
+Slides 1 and 2 of the presentation contain our Safe Harbor statements.
+During the course of this presentation, we will be providing forward-looking information and referring to non-GAAP measures.
+Please read carefully the forward-looking statements of our press release and Form 10-K for an understanding of the risks and uncertainties associated with forward-looking information and a reconciliation of non-GAAP measures to GAAP.

 And now, I’ll turn the call over to Martin.